cu-csci-3753-operating-systems/lkm-simple-character-device/README.md

 <hr>

-### Testing
+### Testing the functionality of your implmentation

-For testing your device driver, you can copy and modify the lab code so you to open your device and issue read/write/seek operations.
+For testing your device driver, you can copy and modify the lab code (`test.py`) to open your device and issue read/write/seek operations.
- It is possible for read, write, and seek to appear functional in your C test code, but not interface properly with unix system utilities such as `echo`, `tail`, `head`, and so on.
+ It is possible for your code for read, write, and seek to ***appear*** to work when accessed from your C test code, but not interface properly with unix system utilities such as `echo`, `tail`, `head`, and so on.
  This means your implementation is incorrect, so be sure that your code interfaces with these utilities.
  Recall that probes allow you to see how these utilities are interfacing with your device.

-An easy way to test the write functionality of your device driver is to perform I/O redirection in the terminal as follows:
+An simplest way to test the write functionality of your device driver is to perform I/O redirection in the terminal as follows:
 ```
 echo 'hello world' > /dev/simple_character_device
 ```
-which will write "hello world" to your character device driver.
+which will write "hello world" characters (including the newline) to your character device driver.

 To test the reading of characters from your device, try using the `cat` command, which will open, read repeatedly until EOF is reached, and then close the file.
 ```